Paul's Thorn in the Flesh

 Therefore, through the understanding we have gained from the knowledge contained in the Bible by ‘word study’ and comparing scripture with scripture...

 So, wisdom tells us that the "thorn in the flesh" is a "messenger of Satan" just exactly as Paul had so clearly and plainly stated.
 Or, in other words and self-evidently, the thorn is a fallen angel (demon).
 When you think about it, you wonder how Theological Doctors cannot see the clear-cut, on its face understanding of this verse.
 Maybe it’s their hermeneutics.
 They have written in books and commentaries very elaborately, how Paul’s thorn in the flesh was an eyesight problem.
-Later on we will prove this supposed “fact” wrong, as well as elaborate more on this verse.
+In a minute we will prove this supposed “fact”to be completely erroneous, as well as elaborate more on this verse.

 It is so obvious that the Holy Spirit is not operative in the lives of these PhD’s and scholars.
-Pride, and men idolizing themselves and other men, as well as striving to be 'politically correct' in whichever clique they choose to run in, or run after; this quenches the Holy Spirit's proper influence in their life.
-And do not think for a minute that having a Theological degree, means that someone is Born-Again.
+Pride, and men idolizing themselves and their peers, as well as striving to be 'politically correct' in whichever clique they choose to run in, or run after; this quenches the Holy Spirit's proper influence in their life.
+Though, do not thou thinkist for a minute that having a theological degree, means that someone is Born-Again.
 Never let them intimidate you(!), for they will try.

-The critical truth Satan is attempting to obstruct, is the reality of the spiritual realm.
+The critical truth Satan is attempting to obstruct in this verse, is the reality of the spiritual realm.
 Concealing himself and his fallen angels ability to influence Christian's testimonies, or to make Christian's apathetic.
 And, that the closer you get and keep to God - the more powerful demonic spirit(s) Satan orders to harass you.

 Another time Paul counseled about these "messengers of Satan"...